All Products

 The restart operation stops the instance for a short period of time and may interrupt services that are running on the instance.
 We recommend that you restart the instance during off-peak hours.

-4. Run the following commands to install VFIO and VFIO-PCI drivers:
+4. Load the VFIO and VFIO-PCI drivers.

 sudo modprobe vfio && \